andreyorst/lazy-seq/doc/lazy-seq.md

 (lazy-seq* f)
 ```

-Create lazy sequence from the result of function `f`.
+Create lazy sequence from the result of calling a function `f`.
 Delays execution of `f` until sequence is consumed.

 See `lazy-seq` macro from init-macros.fnl for more convenient usage.